CGM (rap group)

-CGM (an initialism for Cherish God More, Constantly Getting Money, Certified Grove Members, Christ Guides Me etc.) is a British UK drill collective based in Ladbroke Grove, London specifically the Portobello Estate.
-They were formerly known as 1011, named after the W10 and W11 postal codes.
-They are considered to be one of the pioneers of the UK drill scene.
+CGM (an initialism for Cherish God More, Constantly Getting Money, Certified Grove Members etc.) is a British UK drill collective based in Ladbroke Grove, London, specifically the housing units surrounding Portobello Road.
+Formerly known as 1011, after the W10 and W11 postal codes, they are considered to be one of the pioneers of the UK drill scene.
+Their most popular rapper, Digga D, has received the inaugural trailblazer award at the Rolling Stone UK Awards in November 2023.

+According to criminology expert Dr Simon Harding, they are a "middle-tier gang known for violence".
+The gang has a lengthy criminal history and rivals from surrounding areas including Shepherds Bush and Harrow Road, but also distant areas such as Epping and nearby towns in Essex.
+Their allies, among others, are based in Latimer Road and Queen's Crescent in Camden Town.

+CGM made headlines in June 2018 when members were jailed for plotting a knife attack in West London.
+In June 2026, Ellis Heather aka Rack5, a CGM rapper, was sentenced to life in prison for murdering Steven Morrison in Epping, Essex in 2020.
+Lyrics from his songs bragging about the ordeal were vital for his conviction.

 History

-In 2015, Digga D formed the UK drill group 1011 along with his friends in a local youth club in Ladbroke Grove.
+In 2015, Digga D formed the UK drill group 1011 (then 916 at the time) along with his friends in a local youth club in Ladbroke Grove.
 They released several singles from 2016 to 2017 including: "Kill Confirmed", "Play for the Pagans", and "No Hook".
-The group has since been banned from making music together and later rebranded as CGM, an acronym for Cherish God More, Constantly Getting Money, Certified Grove Members etc.
+The group has since been banned from making music together and later rebranded as CGM, an acronym for Cherish God More, Constantly Getting Money, Certified Grove Members etc. In 2017, the group had rebranded and named themselves ‘1011’ due to their past split within 916 in 2016.
+The group has engaged in a rivalry with artists from collectives such as 156 (including Northolt) and 12Anti (Shepherds Bush).
+The latter including popular act Central Cee.